lyckligagatan/lyckligagatan.github.io/git.md

 git push    # will push the changes to a remote location (probably __github__)
 ```

-repeat

-if you already know what you have done, you can skip the git status and git diff.
+if you already know what changes you have done, you can skip the git status and git diff.

 hint: when I do minor stuff or are in a hurry, I enter the commit comment "wip" for "work-in-progress".
 But the better you write the comment, the better for all future readers.